pinocchio/p/README.md

 Pinocchio VM
 ============

-This repository contains the C sources of Pinocchio.
+This repository contains the C language sources of Pinocchio.

 More information on [Google code](http://code.google.com/p/pinocchiovm/).